 inns, small hotels, and rural farmhouses.
 This area also has some splendid country-house hotels.

 There are no motorways through Mid-Wales, and the steam railways that once linked this area with Cardiff are long gone.
 Getting around requires a bit of advance planning, but it's worth the trouble.
-The bibliophilic charms of Hay-on-Wye have made the town world-famous, while the countryside around Abertystwyth is peppered with peaceful sandy beaches and dramatic beauty spots.
+The bibliophilic charms of Hay-on-Wye have made the town world-famous, while the countryside around Aberystwyth is peppered with peaceful sandy beaches and dramatic beauty spots.